 We are a biopharmaceutical company dedicated to the development of innovative drugs.
-We specialize in developing safer or more efficacious drugs for use in pain management, particularly in the area of opioid painkillers.
-U.S. sales of opioid painkillers exceeded \$5.6 billion in 2003.
-We own worldwide commercial rights to all of our drug candidates.
+We specialize in developing safer or more efficacious drugs for use in pain management, particularly in the area of opioid painkillers, which are sometimes referred to as narcotic painkillers.
+According to IMS Health, sales for opioid painkillers in the United States exceeded \$6.0 billion in 2004.
+We incorporated in Delaware in May 1998.

-Our clinical pipeline consists of three proprietary drug candidates.
-We are developing these three oral drugs to treat patients who suffer from severe chronic pain, such as pain associated with advanced osteoarthritis, low-back pain or IBS.
+We are currently developing two oral, small molecule proprietary drug candidates to treat patients who suffer from severe chronic pain, such as pain associated with advanced osteoarthritis and low-back pain.